FelipSamitier/Project3-Music_Recommendator/README.md

 ## Project Description

-⦁	This project consists of given a song, recommend another song that fits your context
+⦁	This project is based on a song given by the user.
+If this song is among the 100 "Top" songs, it returns a recommendation from this list, otherwise, it extracts the characteristics of the song, classifies it in a group of "Clusters", returns a song from the same "Cluster" and with similar characteristics.

+As an extra, we have added a context to the music recommender, i.e. the user can choose for which situation he/she is going to listen to that song.
+Recommending a song that fits the context and the characteristics of the song entered by the user.

 ## Workflow